gurditsingh/hydeout/_posts/test.md

  1. **Repartitioning Topic :-**

 	 In case of your streaming application if you start transforming the key of your stream, a repartition will happen and create internal topic for repartitioning.
-The operation which can possibly change the key are **Map, FlatMap and SelectKey** etc.
+The operation which can possibly change the key are **Map, FlatMap and SelectKey** etc. Repartitioning is done automatically take care by kafka streams behind the scenes.

-	 Repartitioning is done automatically take care by kafka streams behind the scenes.
+	**Can we avoid the repartition or why do we need repartition ?**

-Can we avoid the repartition
+	In kafka

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzA3OTkwNDE1LDExOTYyODMzMTYsMTY3OD
+eyJoaXN0b3J5IjpbLTIwMzI5MTQ5NTgsMTE5NjI4MzMxNiwxNj
-U4NTE5NSwtNTAxMDEzMjYxLDIwMzY3NzI0NDMsLTIwODg3NDY2
+c4NTg1MTk1LC01MDEwMTMyNjEsMjAzNjc3MjQ0MywtMjA4ODc0
-MTIsLTk1MDAyNTAxMiwtNTA0MjczNDcwLC0xMTYxNzQwNTc1LC
+NjYxMiwtOTUwMDI1MDEyLC01MDQyNzM0NzAsLTExNjE3NDA1Nz
-0yMTQ2NTEwMDAzLDIwODI2MDE2MTYsLTIxMTM3Mjk5MzIsLTkz
+UsLTIxNDY1MTAwMDMsMjA4MjYwMTYxNiwtMjExMzcyOTkzMiwt
-MTYyMTk1LDYzOTUzNTAwMCwxNjM2ODg5MDUyLC02NzYyMTM5Nj
+OTMxNjIxOTUsNjM5NTM1MDAwLDE2MzY4ODkwNTIsLTY3NjIxMz
-YsLTEwODgyMTQ1NTQsLTExMTM1NjM4MjYsLTE5NDQ2Nzc0NDAs
+k2NiwtMTA4ODIxNDU1NCwtMTExMzU2MzgyNiwtMTk0NDY3NzQ0
-MTY3Mjg4MzczMV19
+MCwxNjcyODgzNzMxXX0=
 -->